rocker-org/website/content/use.md

 In these examples, we link the current working directory, `$(pwd)`, to a user-owned location on the image, and specify the approriate user name.

-Note!
-When running RStudio from a container, always run the container as root (e.g. without specifying `--user rstudio`).
-The container needs root to launch RStudio, and then you will log in as a non-root user
+For users accessing R through RStudio, this is not necessary.
+The docker container will run as root, but a user logs in through the RStudio server web interface as the non-root user "rstudio", and thus any changes made to linked volumes will not alter file permissions on the home directory.
+When running RStudio from a container, do no specify a user with `--user`!
+The container needs root to launch RStudio.

+In RStudio containers, you can also add the non-root user to the `sudoers` group when the container is launched simply by specifying the environmental variable, `-e ROOT=TRUE` in your `docker run` command.

 </div>
 <div class="tab-pane" id="networking">